‘Boruto’ Episode 2 Spoilers: Did Boruto Just Befriend The Series’ Villain?

 There are also speculations that Naruto could die in Boruto: Naruto Next Generations.
 In the previous episode, Kawaki threatened Boruto that he will send him to where the seventh Hokage, Naruto, is.
 Again, fans are divided on how to interpret the threat.

 There are speculations that Naruto could die in a future Boruto episode and that Kawaki’s threat meant that he will kill Boruto just as he killed his father.
 However, there are those who believe that the line does not automatically mean Naruto’s demise.
-It is possible that Kawaki is just using a jutsu similar to the Kamui and that he will trap Naruto in another dimension.
+It is possible that Kawaki is just using a Jutsu similar to the Kamui and that he will trap Naruto in another dimension.

 Boruto To Be Punished

-Meanwhile, the synopsis for Boruto episode 2 suggests that Naruto’s son could be in for some rough times up ahead.
+Meanwhile, the synopsis for Boruto Episode 2 suggests that Naruto’s son could be in for some rough times up ahead.
 As revealed by ComicBook, his dramatic entrance last episode will not go unpunished.
 Boruto will be reprimanded for crashing the train into his father’s face sculpted in the Hokage Rock.

 Boruto is also predicted to pick a fight with one of his classmates.
 He will run into some trouble with Yamanaka Inojin.
 Just like Boruto, Inojin is said to have some attitude problems, which can be expected as he is the son of the quick-tempered Ino and the sarcastic Sai.